Getting Started

 - Click the agent name at the top of the chat area, or start a new conversation

-- Select an agent from the list — you can browse built-in agents or any custom agents shared with you
+- Select an agent from the list — you can browse installed catalog agents, custom agents, or agents shared with you

 - The conversation continues with the selected agent’s personality and capabilities

-See Agents for the full list of built-in agents and how to create your own.
+See Agents for the agent catalog model and how to create your own.

 Roles and Permissions

-Insulin uses role-based access control (RBAC) for agents and channels.
+Insulin uses role-based access control (RBAC) for agents, channels, Custom Apps, knowledge bases, jobs, sandboxes, skills, and marketplace actions.
 Understanding these roles helps you collaborate effectively with your team.

 Ownership Levels